Solana trading bots guide (2026 edition)

 Most of these bots still use aggregators like Jupiter to route trades, but execution logic (timing, size, pacing) is handled off-chain.

-Solana trading bots in 2025: What’s really behind the interface
+Pre-built bots in 2026: what's really behind the interface

 GMGN—AI-powered, but RPC-limited